 Sometimes interpersonal psychotherapy

-Cognitive behavioral therapy is the most studied and best supported treatment for binge eating disorder, but interpersonal psychotherapy appears equally effective.
-Both result in remission rates of ≥ 60%, and improvement is usually well-maintained over the long term.
+Cognitive behavioral therapy is the most studied and best-supported treatment for binge-eating disorder, but interpersonal psychotherapy appears equally effective (1).
+Both result in remission rates of approximately 50%, and improvement is usually well maintained over the long term (2).
 These treatments do not produce significant weight loss in patients with obesity.

-Conventional behavioral weight-loss treatment has short-term effectiveness in reducing binge eating, but patients tend to relapse.
-Antidepressant drugs (eg, SSRIs) also have short-term effectiveness in eliminating binge eating, but long-term effectiveness is unknown.
-Lisdexamfetamine is approved for the treatment of moderate to severe binge eating disorder.
+Conventional behavioral weight-loss treatment has short-term effectiveness in reducing binge eating, but patients tend to relapse (3).
+Antidepressant medications (eg, SSRIs) also have short-term effectiveness in eliminating binge eating, but long-term effectiveness is unknown.
+Lisdexamfetamine is also prescribed for the treatment of moderate to severe binge-eating disorder.
 It can reduce the number of binge days and appears to cause slight weight loss, but its long-term effectiveness is unknown.
-Appetite-suppressing drugs (eg, topiramate) or weight-loss drugs (eg, orlistat) may be helpful.
+Appetite-suppressing medications (eg, topiramate) or weight-loss medications (eg, orlistat) may be helpful.) also have short-term effectiveness in eliminating binge eating, but long-term effectiveness is unknown.
+Lisdexamfetamine is also prescribed for the treatment of moderate to severe binge-eating disorder.
+It can reduce the number of binge days and appears to cause slight weight loss, but its long-term effectiveness is unknown.
+Appetite-suppressing medications (eg, topiramate) or weight-loss medications (eg, orlistat) may be helpful.

 Key Points

-Treat with cognitive behavioral therapy or interpersonal psychotherapy and sometimes drugs (eg, SSRIs, lisdexamfetamine).
+Treat with cognitive behavioral therapy or interpersonal psychotherapy and sometimes medications (eg, SSRIs, lisdexamfetamine).
+Treat with cognitive behavioral therapy or interpersonal psychotherapy and sometimes medications (eg, SSRIs, lisdexamfetamine).